A full design case study is available on request

 This concept introduces a first level of horizontal navigation between main sections, presenting one application zone at a time.
 This method emphasizes an editorial approach over traditional button-based navigation, utilizing the reels UX pattern.
 This approach conciliates both user experience and uniqueness (brand DNA).

-First level of navigation — Address at the right time the makeup category to the user with and editorial approach.
+First level of navigation — Addressing at the right time makeup categor to the user with and editorial approach

 The looks as main entry